 Inventory, lb : 0

-Akane Apples are available in the late summer and early fall months.
+Akane apples are available in the late summer through fall.

 Recipes that include Akane Apples.
 One is easiest, three is harder.